wreckz7/CMPT220L-SD1Homeworks/README.md

 # CMPT220L-SD1Homeworks
-This repository holds all homework/coursework done in SD1 (CMPT220L).
+This repository holds all homework/coursework done in SD1 (Java) - (CMPT220L).